ddinu/observable/docs/sphinx/getting-started.rst

 Getting started
 ===============

-The library has a few classes and a set of macros and function overloades:
+The library has a few classes and a set of macros and function overloads:

 `subject\<void(Args ...)\>`_
     Provides a way to notify subscribed observers when an event occurs.

 `value\<T\>`_
-    Holds value types and provides a way to notify subscibed observers when the value changes.
+    Holds value types and provides a way to notify subscribed observers when the value changes.

 `OBSERVABLE_PROPERTIES`_ and `observable_property`_